Grant179/Citizen-Scientist-Water-Management-Project/Internet_Of_Things.md

  ![](https://github.com/Bilal-Arshad/Citizen-Scientist-Water-Management-Project/blob/master/img/Getting_Started10.png)
  [Reference: If you require more information please have a look at this blog](https://blog.squix.org/2017/07/seeeduino-lora-gps-getting-started-with-lorawan-and-ttn.html)

+ * If you want to get more information about The Things Network, please [Click Me](https://www.thethingsnetwork.org/docs/) and [Me](https://www.thethingsnetwork.org/docs/devices/)
 ### Adapt & Run Code

  * Now Make sure your Seeeduino LoRaWAN is connected with your computer.